Children's Services

 We will only collect and use personal information if we need it to deliver a service or meet a legal requirement.

-If we use your personal information for research and analysis, we will not use personal identifiers, for example it will be anonymous unless you've agreed that your personal information can be used for that research.
+If we use your personal information for research and analysis, we will not use personal identifiers, for example it will be anonymous unless you have agreed that your personal information can be used for that research.

 - What is our power to obtain and use personal data?